Vietnam.vn - Nền tảng quảng bá Việt Nam

 A company in Thailand has just implemented a "Tinder leave" policy for employees.

 The initiative is designed to improve employee well-being.
 The company believes that being in love increases happiness, which in turn increases productivity.
-Whiteline Group executives also point to research that shows that love increases happiness and makes work more enjoyable.
+Whiteline Group executives also point to research that shows love increases happiness and makes work more enjoyable.

-According to the New York Post , the initiative was launched by the Whiteline Group, a company with about 200 employees, after overhearing an employee complaining that she was too busy to date.
+According to the New York Post , the initiative was proposed by the Whiteline Group, a company with about 200 employees, after overhearing an employee complaining that she was too busy to date.
 Employees who want to use Tinder leave will need to give a week's notice.

 Source: https://thanhnien.vn/cong-ty-cho-nhan-vien-nghi-phep-de-tim-nua-kia-tren-tinder-185240906092137602.htm